Cloudsine-weborion/take-home-assignment/README.md

   - write timestamped messages to a log file;
   - log one warning when the port changes from accessible to inaccessible;
   - log one recovery message when the port becomes accessible again;
-  - run persistently through systemd or an equivalent service manager.

 ### Step 4.
 Build a process monitor

-Write a separate Bash or Python script that checks whether the application is running every **5 seconds**.
+Write a separate Bash or Python script that checks whether the malware scanner application is running every **5 seconds**.

   - write timestamped messages to a separate log file;
   - log one warning when the process changes from running to stopped;
   - log one recovery message when the process becomes available again;
-  - run persistently through systemd or an equivalent service manager.

 ## Submission Requirements